I have finally given away all my letterpress equipment.

 The last few months have meant self care and mindfulness as I’ve worked through health issues.
 I am almost finished, aside from one last appointment.
 With nothing serious on the horizon, I’ve worked on inner issues– food, rest, and therapy.

 And I’m planning a trip back to that beautiful place pictured above, my childhood home I’ve inherited.
 It’s not on the water, but close.
 I can hear ocean waves when I fall asleep.
 My breathing changes when I’m there.
-I call on the ancestors for guidance.

 “You need to know that lovely places exist and you can go there, when things go wrong, and it’s a place of solace.”